If you'd like to check that your solar panels are working properly, here's a tutorial to help you.

 The “Photovoltaic current” value corresponds to the current produced by your solar panels.
 This value will depend on the positioning of your solar panels and the sun’s light output.A good exposure should be around 10A.

-Example of a poorly connected or faulty solar panel
+Example of a solar panel that is poorly connected or faulty

 Photovoltaic voltage is incorrect